 green strawberry leaves to cover the graves...

-Words wandered away, and then our bedtime would come
+Words drifted away, and then our bedtime would come

 and the darkness consumed .....a song that is gone

-Yet, still guiding my dreams of loneliness home
+Yet, guiding my dreams when I'm lonely for home

 and stoking the embers of a memory's moon